 Invasive non-native species harm the environment and wildlife, are costly to the economy, and can even pose a risk to our health and way of life.

-During Invasive Species Week, 13-17 May, organisations across the UK, Ireland, Jersey, Guernsey and the Isle of Man work together to raise awareness and ask everyone to help prevent their spread to protect the environment and recreational spaces for future generations to enjoy!
+During Invasive Species Week, 13-17 May, organisations across the UK, Ireland, Jersey, Guernsey and the Isle of Man worked together to raise awareness and ask everyone to help prevent their spread to protect the environment and recreational spaces for future generations to enjoy.

 Learn more about invasive species and their impacts with our interactive StoryMap.
-And watch this space as we publish blogs throughout the week on how invasive species affect these different native habitats: Freshwater and riparian; Urban; Marine; Woodland and bogs; Islands.
+And read our members' blogs, published throughout the week, on how invasive species affect these different native habitats: Freshwater and riparian; Urban; Marine; Woodland and bogs; Islands.

 Membership of Wildlife and Countryside Link is open to national and international voluntary or other non-profit organisations based in England.
 Member organisations must be able to demonstrate an interest in furthering the work of Link, and their aims must include the protection of wildlife, landscape and the quiet enjoyment and appreciation of the countryside.
 Individual members of the public are not eligible to join Link, but may be interested in joining one of Link's member organisations.